ruivieira/jbpm-recommendation-demo/README.md

 ## Recommendation service

-This repository contain two example recommendation service implementations as Maven modules and a REST client to populate the project with task to allow the predictive model training.
+This repository contains two example recommendation service implementations as Maven modules and a REST client to populate the project with task to allow the predictive model training.
 Start by downloading, or alternatively cloning, the repository:

 ```$shell
 $ git clone git@github.com:ruivieira/jbpm-recommendation-demo.git
 ```

-For this demo, two random forest based services, one using the [SMILE](https://github.com/haifengl/smile) library and another as Predictive Model Markup Language ([PMML](https://en.wikipedia.org/wiki/Predictive_Model_Markup_Language)) model, will be used.
+For this demo, two random forest-based services, one using the [SMILE](https://github.com/haifengl/smile) library and another as Predictive Model Markup Language ([PMML](https://en.wikipedia.org/wiki/Predictive_Model_Markup_Language)) model, will be used.
 The services, located respectively in `services/jbpm-recommendation-smile-random-forest` and `services/jbpm-recommendation-pmml-random-forest`, can be built with (using SMILE as an example):

 ```shell